okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/event-hook-ngrok/main/index.md

 4. In the **Name** field, add a unique name for the Hook (in this example, "Deactivated User Event Hook").

 5. In the **URL** field, add your external service URL, including endpoint.
-For this example, use the code endpoint, `/userDeactivated` with the `https://` URL from the ngrok session.
+For this example, use the code endpoint, `/userDeactivated` from `server.js` with the `https://` URL from the ngrok session.
 For example, your URL should appear similar to: `https://28333dd3ddf3.ngrok.io/userDeactivated`.

 6. Include authentication field and secret.
-In this example, our code uses Basic Authentication:
+In this example, our `server.js` code uses Basic Authentication:

     - **Authentication field** = `authorization`